 When you start a new job — or change your name or marital status — you will probably have to fill out a new W-4 tax form.
-Your completed form is used to determine how much of your income your employer should withhold for federal taxes, so it’s important to take the time to fill it out carefully and completely to avoid a massive bill each April.
+Your completed form is used to determine how much of your income your employer should withhold for federal taxes, so it’s important to take the time to fill it out carefully and completely to avoid a massive bill each tax season.

 Do you know how to fill out a W-4 form?
 If you need a full rundown, keep reading for a simple step-by-step breakdown.

 The Basics: What Is a W-4 Form?